RussTheAerialist/RussellHay/source/_posts/code/imuduino-threejs-node.md

   - javascript
 ---

+*This article was originally published on the [femto.io](http://femto.io/blogs/news/34205764-imuduino-three-js-node-awesome) blog.*

 A little while ago, I ordered an [IMUduino](http://femto.io) which is a tiny arduino clone that has a full IMU + bluetooth low energy built into it.
 This is the perfect part for my next prototype of my parkour impact sensor.